flairNLP/flair/resources/docs/TUTORIAL.md

 Let's look into some core functionality to understand the library better.

-## NLP base types
+### NLP base types

-First, you need to construct Sentence objects for your text.
+There are two types of objects that are central to this library, namely the `Sentence` and `Token` objects.
+A `Sentence` holds a textual sentence and is essentially a list of `Token`.

+Let's start by making a `Sentence` object for an example sentence.

 ```python
 # The sentence objects holds a sentence that we may want to embed